 The climate is tropical, warm and humid, all year round.
 December is part of the dry season on the pacific coast characterized by essentially constant daily high temperatures of 30°C. While this equatorial region is characterized by low temperature variations, frequent showers and thunderstorms are common so packing a light raincoat is a good idea.

 Learn more about Costa Rica »

-Details will be finalized in the coming weeks but of high priority is making the medical fully usable.
+Details will be finalized in the coming weeks but of high priority is making the medical facility fully usable.
 Multiple DWC Teams will travel to Las Brisas de Pacuarito to make these improvements a reality for this small Costa Rican community.

 - Saturday, November 9 – Team arrives in San Jose and travels to Host Community